Faculty Evaluation Plan, Department of Linguistics

 2.Standards for Acceptable Performance for Faculty Members

-The Linguistics Department adheres to the guidelines on faculty academic responsibilities established in the Faculty Code of Rights, Responsibilities, and Conduct (Article IV) and Proscribed Conduct (Article V).
+The Linguistics Department adheres to the guidelines on faculty academic responsibilities established in the Faculty Code of Rights, Responsibilities, and Conduct.
 All faculty members must meet their teaching and advising responsibilities, participate in professional activities, and provide service to the Department, College, and the University consistent with the guidelines established in the Faculty Code of Conduct and established individualized goals and expectations.

 3.Differential Allocation of Effort (DAE)

-The Department of Linguistics expects faculty to devote equal attention to teaching and research.
-When evaluating faculty performance, the department applies the weights of 40 percent for teaching, 40 percent for research, and 20 percent for service to the university, community, and profession.
-These weights are the same for tenured and non-tenured faculty, although the department recognizes that the specific contributions of faculty members to the department’s mission will differ depending on career stage.
+Tenure and tenure-track faculty are eligible for Different Allocation of Effort (DAE).
+Description of the process and guidelines for determining individualized goals and expectations: for tenured and tenure-track faculty, the Department of Linguistics expects faculty to devote equal attention to teaching and research and applies the weights of 40 percent for teaching, 40 percent for research/teaching, and 20 percent for service to the university, community, and profession.
+These weights are the same for tenured and tenure faculty, although the department recognizes that the specific contributions of faculty members to the department’s mission will differ depending on career stage.

-Changes in the standards 40/40/20 allocation of effort for a set period of time can be initiated by the tenured faculty member or department chair.
+Changes in the standard allocations of effort for a set period of time can be initiated by the faculty member or department chair.
 These changes can be short- or long-term and must correspond to changes in work-load not just evaluation criteria.
 Reasons for alterations can include short- term items such as funded research or longer term career-stage issues.
-Faculty members are not allowed to reduce their teaching or research to less than 10 percent on DAE agreements.
+Tenured and tenure-track faculty members are not allowed to reduce their teaching or research to less than 10 percent on DAE agreements.
 Departmental needs take precedent over individual needs when making decisions to alter a faculty member’s allocation of effort; such redistribution must be consistent with the best interests of the unit.
 The most likely occasion for consideration of such changes is in discussion between the chair and the individual faculty member following annual performance evaluations, or sooner so that appropriate arrangements may be made at the unit level for the coverage of course offerings.
 Any individualized changes in faculty allocation of effort will be negotiated with the Chair and documented in the faculty member's personnel file.

 The selection among these options should be made following the guidelines and process for approval of long-term DAEs contained in the University Policy on Differential Allocation of Effort (DAE).”